cdibbs/foss-giving/index.md

 | Ethereum | 0xfCdA80Be00F8907FfcD227683D9D96f7C47eC67f
 | Bitcoin  | 33pypS6oRmgmvMwAnX5rpJAaxnqScxSALS

 Thanks in advance for your support!
+If you want the author to know which project you appreciated, a form is provided on the [thank you page](foss-giving/thank-you).

+Note: the author of this site isn't running a non-profit.
+Contributions through this site should be thought of like crowdfunding, giving a gift to a friend, or buying a software license "on the honor system."

 ## The bigger picture
-Now, this author would humbly like to ask that you take a few minutes to give broader thought to your open source contributions--both you maintainers, and you who appreciate us enough to donate.
+Now, this author would humbly like to ask that you take a few minutes to give broader thought to your open source contributions--both you maintainers, and you who appreciate us enough to donate (thanks!).
 By the way, if you haven't donated, yet, and wish to do that first, there will be a link to return here on the Thank You page.

 ### The problem
 How many open source projects have you come across that contain elegant and useful bits of software that appear to have been abandoned by their authors?
 Too many, right?
-How unfortunate is that?

 If you are such an author, don't feel guilty - development takes a lot of time and energy, and the psychology of sticking with it can be an uphill battle.
 Sometimes the currency of pure enjoyment